Chand Kaur

-Chand Kaur (1802 – 11 June 1842) was fourth ruler of the Sikh Empire, proclaimed as Malika Muqaddisa on 2 December 1840.
+Chand Kaur (1802 – 11 June 1842) was the regent of the Sikh Empire, proclaimed as Malika Muqaddisa (lit.
+Queen Immaculate) on 2 December 1840.
 She was born to Sardar Jaimal Singh of the Kanhaiya Misl.
 In 1812, she was married to Crown Prince Kharak Singh, son and heir apparent of Maharaja Ranjit Singh and Maharani Datar Kaur.
 In 1821 she gave birth to their only son Nau Nihal Singh, who became second in line of succession to the throne of Punjab.

-During her husband's reign she served as the queen consort of the Sikh Empire and became the Rajmata when her son ascended the throne.
+During her husband's brief reign she served as the queen consort of the Sikh Empire and became the Rajmata when her son ascended the throne.

 After the deaths of both her husband Kharak Singh and son Nau Nihal Singh, she declared herself regent for the unborn child of Nau Nihal Singh and his pregnant widow Sahib Kaur.
+She ruled very briefly for a period of a month and a half.
+Her short rule was opposed by many sections of the Sikh establishment, some for misogynistic reasons.
 She abandoned her claim when Sahib Kaur delivered a stillborn son and rival Sher Singh led a successful assault of Lahore.
 She was later murdered by her servants on 11 June 1842.

 Biography

-Chand Kaur was born in 1802 into a Jat Sikh Sandhu family in Fatehgarh Churian in the Gurdaspur District of Punjab.
+Chand Kaur was born in 1802 into a Sandhu Jat Sikh family in Fatehgarh Churian in the Gurdaspur District of Punjab.
 Her father was Sardar Jaimal Singh, chief of the Kanhaiya Misl.
 In February 1812, at the age of ten, she married Kunwar Kharak Singh, the eldest son of Maharaja Ranjit Singh.
-In 1816, Maharaja Ranjit Singh officially announced Kharak Singh as his heir apparent and anointed him "Tikka Kanwar" (Crown prince) making Chand Kaur the "Tikka Rani Sahiba" (Crown Princess).
+In 1816, Ranjit Singh officially announced Kharak Singh as his heir apparent and anointed him "Tikka Kanwar" (Crown prince) making Chand Kaur the "Tikka Rani Sahiba" (Crown Princess).

 Their son, Nau Nihal Singh, was born on 23 February 1821 and in March 1837 he married Bibi Nanaki Kaur Sahiba, daughter of Sham Singh Atariwala.